InnocentAnyaele/doc-chat-server/README.md

 [Chroma — 🦜🔗 LangChain 0.0.157](https://python.langchain.com/en/latest/modules/indexes/vectorstores/examples/chroma.html)

-When a customer messages the business’s Instagram page
+When a customer messages the business' Instagram page

 1. A webhook is sent to the Flask server